-Regardless, we note that further validation of the model with local soundings and satellite data is needed to fully gain confidence of the extended ARPS model and in validating fine-scale simulated structures.
-As recommended by Alexander and Barnet [2006], complementary usage of high-resolution model such as ARPS and satellite observations (like AIRS) is the most likely path toward improving the incorporation of gravity wave influences into global climate models.
+[48] Regardless, we note that further validation of the model with local soundings and satellite data is needed to fully gain confidence in the extended ARPS model and in validating fine-scale simulated structures.
+As recommended by Alexander and Barnet [2006], complementary usage of high-resolution models such as ARPS and satellite observations (like AIRS) is the most likely path toward improving the incorporation of gravity wave influences into global climate models.
 Similarly, sensitivity studies of the model results will also be important.
-For example, based on the MM5, Leutbecher and Volkert [2000] found that increasing surface friction on the terrain slopes reduces the excited gravity wave amplitudes in the stratosphere and higher model horizontal resolution enhances the amplitude.
-Further validation and sensitivities studies will be the focus of our future work.
+For example, on the basis of the MM5, Leutbecher and Volkert [2000] found that increasing surface friction on the terrain slopes reduces the excited gravity wave amplitudes in the stratosphere and higher model horizontal resolution enhances the amplitude.
+Further validation and sensitivities studies will be the focus of future work.

-Acknowledgements.
-This work was supported by the NASA/South Carolina EPSCoR Program, ASEE/NASA Faculty Fellowship Program, and NSF ATM-0213248 and ATM-0646672.
-Support for MJA came from NASA contract #NNH04CC54C.
+[49] Acknowledgments.
+This work was supported by the NASA/ South Carolina EPSCoR Program, ASEE/NASA Faculty Fellowship Program, and NSF ATM-0213248 and ATM-0646672.
+Support for MJA came from NASA contract NNH04CC54C.
 MX and MH were supported by NSF ATM-0129892 and ATM-0530814.
 Part of this work was performed at the Jet Propulsion Laboratory, California Institute of Technology, under contract with NASA.
-The computation for this work was performed at NASA Ames's Columbia Altrix Cluster under the support of NASA Science Mission Directorate (SMD) project Columbia.
-V.L. particularly thanks (1) Dr. Takeshi Horinouchi for providing initial inspiration and assistance in setting up ARPS, (2) Dr. Joe W. Waters at NASA JPL for his encouragement during this work, and (3) Mr. Marc Michelson at the University of Washington for his computing assistance.
-Sounding data was provided by Dr. Larry Oolman at the University of Wyoming.
+The computation for this work was performed at NASA Ames' Columbia Altrix Cluster under the support of NASA Science Mission Directorate (SMD) project Columbia.
+V.L. particularly thanks (1) Takeshi Horinouchi for providing initial inspiration and assistance in setting up ARPS, (2) Joe W. Waters at NASA JPL for his encouragement during this work, and (3) Marc Michelson at the University of Washington for his computing assistance.
+Sounding data were provided by Larry Oolman at the University of Wyoming.
 Finally, we are very grateful to three anonymous reviewers whose suggestions greatly improved the initial manuscript.